abouchard-ds/QA.d/README.md

 ## Summary
-QA.D_downloader is a small bash script to automatically download historical data for stocks from Yahoo Finance (as data source) and format it as CSV file.
+QA.D Downloader is a small bash script to automatically download historical data for stocks from Yahoo Finance (as data source) and format it as CSV file.
 It has a small GUI made with zenity.
 You can download historical data from anytime until yesterday at midnight.
 For the moment you will need to edit the *stock_config.ini* to select your own stocks.

 This is the stepping stone to a greater project for a complete Quants solution from scratch.